 NR/DM TW/DM SNL/DM ENVC/DM Asst.
-Sec/EPC E. Martin/Nalcor AG Deputy Clerk File Certified to be a true copy of a Minute of a Meeting of the Committee of the Executive Council of Newfoundland and Labrador approved by His Honour the Lieutenant-Governor on a) Part I - Minister of Environment and Conservation;
+Sec/EPC E. Martin/Nalcor AG Deputy Clerk File Appendix 1 Page 15 of 21

+Certified to be a true copy of a Minute of a Meeting of the Committee of the Executive Council of Newfoundland and Labrador approved by His Honour the Lieutenant-Governor on